The Complexity of Second-order HyperLTL: The Least Fixed Point Fragment of Second-order HyperLTL with Least Fixed Points

 Before we continue with our complexity results, let us briefly mention that the formula from Remark~\ref{remark_unsatisfactory} on Page~\pageref{remark_unsatisfactory} shows that the restriction to $\univar$-free sentences is essential to obtain the upper bound above.

-With this upper bound, we can express the existence of (w.l.o.g.) countable models of a given $\univar$-free $\lfpsohyltlfp$ sentence~$\phi$ via arithmetic formulas that only use existential quantification of type~$1$ objects (sets of natural numbers), which are rich enough to express countable sets~$T$ of traces and objects (e.g., Skolem functions) witnessing that $T$ satisfies $\phi$.
+With this upper bound, we can express the existence of (without loss of generality) countable models of a given $\univar$-free $\lfpsohyltlfp$ sentence~$\phi$ via arithmetic formulas that only use existential quantification of type~$1$ objects (sets of natural numbers), which are rich enough to express countable sets~$T$ of traces and objects (e.g., Skolem functions) witnessing that $T$ satisfies $\phi$.
 This places satisfiability in $\Sigma_1^1$ while the matching lower bound already holds for $\hyltl$~\cite{hyperltlsatconf}.

 \begin{thm} $\lfpsohyltlfp$ satisfiability for $\univar$-free sentences is $\Sigma_1^1$-complete. \end{thm}

 \begin{proof} The $\Sigma_1^1$ lower bound already holds for $\hyltl$ satisfiability~\cite{hyperltlsatconf}, which is a fragment of $\univar$-free $\lfpsohyltlfp$ (see Remark~\ref{rem_hyltlisfragment}).
 Hence, we focus in the following on the upper bound, which is a generalization of the corresponding upper bound for $\hyltl$~\cite{hyperltlsatconf}.